 Once a standard benchmark has been established, subsequent work can focus on running the benchmark suite as part of a continuous integration suite.
 Additional work can be done on tuning hyperparameter settings that will lead to better overall performance.

 Detailed description: The default cartesian planner in MoveIt is naive and has enormous room for improvement.
 Improvements to the Cartesian planner could include:

 Detailed description: The planning scene in MoveIt is currently represented as a flat list of transforms from the origin.
 In this project, the planning scene should be extended with a scene graph or kinematic tree, so that it allows e.g. the dynamic attachment or removal of a hand to a robot arm, or picking up a board with other items attached to it.

 Detailed description: MoveIt supports storing Constraints, PlanningScenes and RobotStates in a database, termed “warehouse” within MoveIt.
 This interface was recently changed to support plugins, but currently there are no plugins available that compile/work with a standard linux distribution out of the box.

 Detailed description: Currently, MoveIt supports the OMPL planning library via a C++ based binding system in the package

 ompl_interface.
 This should be deprecated in favor of a plugin-based system, that eases configuration of different planners within OMPL.
 In effect, the plugin allows new planning algorithms derived from the abstract Planner API in OMPL to be loaded via a yaml file.
 It also allows users to easily create new planning configurations for existing planning algorithms in OMPL via such a yaml.
-Most of the work for this is already done and has been used extensively in ROS Indigo.
-This is a great project for someone who wants to better understand the connection between MoveIt!
-And OMPL.
+Most of the work for this is already done and has been used extensively in the latest versions.
+This is a great project for someone who wants to better understand the connection between MoveIt And OMPL.